 October is a month that honours all the accomplishments achieved by black people.
 We call this month ‘Black History Month’.
 Popular trends we know today actually came from black culture.

 Hairstyles plays a big part in black culture.
-Did you know that the evolution of hairstyles that came from black people impacted on society back then through time to tell a story within itself, a story that speaks volumes about the black experience and identity?.
-Styles like afro, braids, twists and dreadlocks were used to symbolise a person’s tribe, social status and family background.
+Did you know that the evolution of hairstyles that came from black people impacted on society back then through time to tell a story within itself, a story that speaks volumes about the black experience and identity?
+Hairstyles like afro, braids, twists and dreadlocks were used to symbolise a person’s tribe, social status and family background.

 Some hairstyles we know today serve a purpose more than others, for instance a wig.
 Wearing wigs has grown in popularity because of the desires people have to change their hairstyle as a way to reflect their own individuality.
 Also, it protects the natural hair underneath the wig and literally gives your natural hair a break.
 Many other braided looks, are classified as “the protective” styles.

 In a constantly changing world that we experience in todays society, everyone has their own rights to pick what hairstyle that they think suits their needs!